mfbsouza/mfbsouza/README.md

 ### Hi there! 👋

+Hi there!

 I'm software engineer with 5 years of work experience.
-I have experience working with Embedded Systems, Linux Programming and Backend development.
+I have experience working with Embedded Systems, Low Level Programming, Linux Systems and Backend development.

-During my software engineering career, I have worked with multiple programming languages, libraries, frameworks, and technologies such as C/C++, Go, Python, TypeScript, Bun, Express, Flask, SQL, PostgreSQL, SQLite, Firestore, Docker, Jenkins, GNU Toolchains, Yocto Project, BuildRoot.
+During my software engineering career, I've build strong skills in designing reliable and scalable solutions.
+I've worked with multiple programming languages, libraries, frameworks, and technologies such as C/C++, Go, Python, TypeScript, Docker, Jenkins, Ansible, Linux Kernel and Drivers, RTOS, GNU Toolchains, Yocto Project, BuildRoot.

-I have a BSc in Computer Engineering and recently completed 10 years as a programmer.
+As a graduate Computer Engineer I have a solid knowledge over Computer Architectures, Operating Systems and hardware/software system designs.
+And I recently completed 10 years as a programmer.
-As a hobby, I maintain and develop two open-source projects created in my graduation thesis and recently used in some academic research projects.

 ### Main public projects